benoitc/econfig/doc/README.md

-Autoreload of the config when an INI file is supported, you can even manage changes from a full config directory.
+Autoreload of the config when an INI file is updated is supported, you can even manage changes from a full config directory.